Creuna-Oslo/prop-types-csharp/README.md

 It's recommended to set this to true when running with webpack dev server for these reasons:

-- The build can finish before class generation is complete, meaning faster hot reloading of the browser
+- The build can finish before class generation is done, meaning faster hot reloading of the browser.
-- Classes are written to disk by the plugin (Webpack dev server only writes to memory)
+- Classes are written to disk by the plugin (Webpack dev server only writes to memory).
+Handy if you have generated classes in version control and don't want to do a production build before each commit.

 **exclude**: `Array` of `String | RegExp` = `['node-modules']`

-Use this to exclude paths or files from class generation.
+A file is excluded if its path matches any of the exclude patterns.
 Default is replaced when setting this.

 **indent**: `Number` = `2`